Free scientists from manual tasks

 - Micro droplet

-Cell culture refers to the removal of cells from an animal or plant and their subsequent growth in a favourable artificial environment.
+Cell culture refers to the removal of cells from an animal or plant and their subsequent growth in a favorable artificial environment.
 The cells may be removed from tissue directly and disaggregated by enzymatic or mechanical means before cultivation, or they may be derived from a cell line or cell strain that has already been established.

 Automation within a laboratory setting simply refers to systems where machines do the majority of the work vs. humans.